dhellmann/pymotw-3/source/asyncio/synchronization.rst

 	$ python3 asyncio_queue.py

-	asyncio: Using selector: KqueueSelector
-	root: entering event loop
 	consumer 0: starting
 	consumer 0: waiting for item
 	consumer 1: starting
 	consumer 1: waiting for item
-	producer: starting producer
+	producer: starting
-	producer: adding task 0 to the queue
+	producer: added task 0 to the queue
-	producer: adding task 1 to the queue
-	producer: adding task 2 to the queue consumer 0: has item 0
+	producer: added task 1 to the queue consumer 0: has item 0
 	consumer 1: has item 1
-	producer: adding task 3 to the queue
+	producer: added task 2 to the queue
-	producer: adding task 4 to the queue consumer 0: waiting for item
+	producer: added task 3 to the queue consumer 0: waiting for item
 	consumer 0: has item 2
-	producer: adding task 5 to the queue consumer 1: waiting for item
+	producer: added task 4 to the queue consumer 1: waiting for item
 	consumer 1: has item 3
+	producer: added task 5 to the queue
 	producer: adding stop signals to the queue consumer 0: waiting for item
 	consumer 0: has item 4
 	consumer 1: waiting for item
 	consumer 1: has item 5
-	producer: producer waiting for queue to empty consumer 0: waiting for item
+	producer: waiting for queue to empty
+	consumer 0: waiting for item
 	consumer 0: has item None
+	consumer 0: ending
 	consumer 1: waiting for item
 	consumer 1: has item None
+	consumer 1: ending
-	producer: ending producer
+	producer: ending
-	root: exited event loop
-	root: closing event loop

 .. {{{end}}}